High-Discretization Method of Moments for Capacitance Calculation: A Cube and a Hollow Cylinder: Discussion and Conclusion

 We find that the computed capacitance of a unit cube (edge length: 1 m) does not converge monotonically with finer discretization.
 Instead, it first increases, peaks at $73.519014$ pF for $90\times90$ sub-areas per face, and then gradually decreases.
 We introduced Thomson's theorem to explain the initial rise in capacitance.
 In the early stage, as the number of sub-areas on each face of the cube increases, the surface charge distribution gradually approaches electrostatic equilibrium, leading to a reduction in electrostatic energy.
 According to Eq.\eqref{eq:c8}, the capacitance correspondingly increases and converges toward the theoretical value.
 However, upon further refinement, errors inherent in the discretization scheme itself become dominant, causing the calculated capacitance to decrease.
 Through a detailed analysis based on rigorous integral calculations, we find that the potential approximation formula \eqref{eq:inter2} systematically overestimates the actual potential.
 This results in an underestimated charge density from the inversion process, and consequently leads to an underestimated capacitance.
 This error becomes dominant under fine discretization, posing a challenge to the method of moments in such problems: even with an unlimited increase in sub-areas, discretization‑induced errors may still prevent the numerical results from converging to the exact value.
 Finally, we have visualized the charge density distribution on the surface of the cube, as presented in Fig.~\ref{fig:Charge}.
 This distribution pattern is consistent with the predictions of electrostatic theory.

 Subsequently, this method was applied to calculate the capacitance of a hollow cylinder.
 The cylinder was divided into $L$ annular rings ($1$ m in width), each subdivided into $K$ square sub-areas ($1$ m side length).
 We derived analytical expressions for self-potential (Eq.\eqref{eq:sp}) and mutual-potential (Eq.\eqref{eq:mp}) between ring elements.
 For various $L/K$ ratios, our computed capacitances show excellent agreement with Lekner's numerical solutions and are also consistent with Cavendish's experimental measurements.
-Furthermore, the Python code developed in this paper for calculating hollow cylinder capacitance is highly efficient.
-For the slowest case, $L/K$ (5000:47124), using parallel computing on a desktop with an 8-core 11th-generation Intel i7 processor, a single run takes only 891 seconds.
-For the fastest case, $L/K$ (1000:31416), it takes just 7 seconds, demonstrating excellent numerical performance.
-In addition, we present the charge density distribution along the axial direction for a hollow cylinder with an aspect ratio of 1, as shown in Fig.~\ref{fig:cylinderd}.
+In addition, the capacitance of a hollow cylinder versus its radius $R$ is shown in Fig.~\ref{fig:asymp} for a fixed length $L = 5000$ m.
+Comparison of the numerical results with the theoretical approximation demonstrates that the expression $\frac{111.26(L/2)}{\ln(2L/R)-1}$ provides an accurate description of the capacitance when the aspect ratio satisfies $\frac{L}{R} > 10$.
+We also present the charge density distribution along the axial direction for a hollow cylinder with an aspect ratio of $1$, as shown in Fig.~\ref{fig:cylinderd}.
 Its variation trend is consistent with the predictions of electrostatic theory.